hlorus/CAD_Sketcher/docs/interaction_system.md

 Most tools in the addon are implemented as stateful tools.
 In this context a state represents one target like a selection or a value.
 When running a tool you will iterate through these states until all states have valid input.

 Let's take the "Add Circle" tool as an example.
-Since a circle is represented by it's center and radius the tool will have two states.
+Since a circle is represented by its center and radius the tool will have two states.
 One to define the center element and one to set the radius.

 ### State Types